 Each time you limit deviation for each link in series will add more distortion.
-An alternative is passively repeating the audio 1:1.
-If you do have to limit, only do so at one point, such as the system's controller, user signals or system output transmitter (user receive).
-Another option would be to set the system limit at 6 KHz and let the system user's transmitters limit at 5 KHz deviation, to avoid (double) audio distortion.
+This is why the links should not be limited, rather passively 1:1.
+If you do have to limit, only do so at one point, such as the system's controller or system output transmitter (user receive).
+Another option would be to set the system limit at 6 KHz and let the system user's transmitters limit at 5 KHz deviation, to avoid audio distortion.
 Passive mode requires system management and user responsibility with your adjacent "channel" neighbors.
 This may require some enforcement on the owner's part.
 There are ways to "punish" or filter over deviated (and modulated) users however, is beyond the scope of this document.